 The information in your credit history file at each bureau may differ between these three systems.
 This may result in your credit score being slightly different on each system.
 This can be to your advantage if a lender will accept a higher score from one credit bureau over a lower one from another credit bureau.
 In a perfect world, the three scores would be the same since theoretically they are supposed to be based on the same information.

-A credit score rating can be categorized as perfect, excellent (exceptional), very good, good, fair, and poor.
+A credit score rating can be categorized as high, lower, and very low credit score.